tsipkens/mat-tfer-pma/README.md

 series of name-value pairs used to determine the setpoint.

-For the latter quantity, the setpoint generally requires the pracitioner to specify two of the setpoint parameters, which can include:
+For the latter quantity, the setpoint generally requires the practitioner to specify two of the setpoint parameters, which here can include:
 (a) the setpoint mass for a singly charged particle, `m_star`;
 (b) the voltage, `V`;
 (c) the resolution, `Rm`;
-(d) the angular speed at the centerline, `omega`; and the (e) the angular speed at the inner electrode, `omega1`;.
+(d) the angular speed at the centerline, `omega`; and (e) the angular speed at the inner electrode, `omega1`;.
-In general, if `m_star` is specified as one of the setpoint parameters, any one of the other parameters can be specified.
+For this program, if `m_star` is specified as one of the setpoint parameters, any one of the other parameters can be specified.
 If `m_star` is not specified, the program will expect inputs for `V` and `omega`.
-Other combinations are not supported.
-The name-value pairs are specified as is typical of similar MATLAB functions.
+Other combinations are not currently supported.
+The name-value pairs are specified similar to other MATLAB functions.
 For example, to specify `m_star` as 0.1 fg and `V` as 20 V, one can enter
 ```
 sp = tfer_pma.get_setpoint(prop,'m_star',0.1e-18,'V',20);